imusify/imusify/CONTRIBUTING.md

+We are looking for the following expertise:

+Legal (especially Blockchain, Crypto, ICO)
+Tax Advising (especially Blockchain, Crypto, ICO) Marketers (especially Blockchain, Crypto, ICO)
+All other expertise are welcome.

 How to contribute

 Third-party patches are essential for keeping imusify great.
 We want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 Getting Started

+Anybody can contribute.
+Be creative.
+Work must be done first.
+Tasks and Issues can be found at https://github.com/imusify/imusify/issues The best work will be rewarded generously.
+All Payments are made in $ IMU.
+You can see amount of rewards for the task within the issue.
+If there is no existing issue, you can create a new issue with an offer.
+If you find a bug please fix and let us know.
+Rewards will be paid out after committed and approved by imusify.

 Make sure you have a GitHub account.
 Submit a ticket for your issue, assuming one does not already exist.